Day 1 | Day 2 | Day 3 | Day 4 | Dog Houses

-Dog-friendly Yosemite Mariposa County is best in show.
-Offering tail-wagging things to do, scenery worth a sit and stay, and great restaurants with tasty treats for plates and bowls alike, this is the place to take your fur-ever friend.
+Dog friendly Yosemite Mariposa County is clearly best in show.
+Offering tail-wagging things to do, scenery worth a sit and stay, and great restaurants with tasty treats for plates and bowls alike, this is the place to take your furry friend.
 Ready to embark?
-Here are four pet-perfect days of a Yosemite dog lover’s itinerary:
+Here are four pet-perfect days of a dog friendly Yosemite itinerary, including pet friendly hotels near Yosemite National Park and dog friendly trails in Yosemite Mariposa County:

 The open road beckons, the journey begins.
-Mariposa County is located with-in easy-drive distance from most Californians, approximately 200 miles east of San Francisco and 300 miles north of Los Angeles.
-Roll those windows down a press or two, let doggo sniff the adventure ahead – safely harnessed in – gums a-flappin’ in a big canine grin.
+Mariposa County is located within easy driving distance for most Californians, and is approximately 200 miles east of San Francisco and 300 miles north of Los Angeles.
+Roll those windows down a press or two, and let your furry friend sniff the adventure ahead.

 Everyone appreciates a nice stretch upon arrival.
-Check in (see “Dog Houses” below for great options), leash up and head out.
-Yosemite Mariposa County is a vast county with eight distinct regions, each with beautiful trails for tails.
+Check in to one of our pet friendly hotels near Yosemite (see below for great options), leash up and head out.
+Yosemite Mariposa County is a vast county with eight distinct regions, each with beautiful trails in developed areas as well as the mountain wilds where you can go on a dog friendly hike.
 And Yosemite Mariposa County’s historic towns are every bit as dog-friendly.
-Walk the charming main streets of Mariposa, Coulterville, Fish Camp, Midpines, El Portal, Catheys Valley and more, and you’re bound to see happy dogs and water bowls outside many local establishments.
+Walk the charming main streets of Mariposa, Coulterville, Fish Camp, Midpines, El Portal, Catheys Valley and more, and you’re bound to see happy dogs and water bowls outside many public buildings and local establishments.

 Fresh, local, affordable and pet friendly.
 Stop by for a bite to eat at 1850 Restaurant, and sample some local craft brew.

 Hit a yappy hour to enjoy a libation or two and some high-value treats.
-Many Yosemite Mariposa County restaurant patios allow well-mannered dogs to join you at your table.
+Many dog friendly restaurants in Yosemite Mariposa County allow well-mannered dogs to join you at your table.
 In the town of Mariposa, 1850 Restaurant is one, with covered outdoor patio dining where dogs are always welcome.
 1850 is equal parts craft brew haven and farm-to-table oasis.
-Sample over a dozen flagship and seasonal brews with names like Bridalveil, White Wolf and Trailblazer that pay “hopage” to local landmarks and legends.
+Sample over a dozen flagship and seasonal brews with names like Bridalveil, White Wolf and Trailblazer that pay homage to local landmarks and legends.

 As you take your furry friend out for a breath of fresh mountain air just before bed, gaze up to the sparkling Sierra skies and say hey to Sirius, the Dog Star and unofficial celestial beacon of four-legged travelers.
 Get ready to dream about your next day in pet travel paradise.